0xPolygonID/docs/docs/verifier/query-builder.md

 :::caution

-Currently, the system supports specifying only a single DID.
+Currently, the Query Builder supports specifying only a single DID.
 This means users have the choice to either provide one specific issuer DID or use `*` to allow any issuer.
 However, the former is strongly advised for maintaining robust verification standards.

 :::